Glen Ridge rape: Book

 Bernard Lefkowitz wrote a book about the Glen Ridge rape called Our Guys: The Glen Ridge Rape and the Secret Life of the Perfect Suburb.
 The book attributes many of the problems with the football players to their society's (as well as the town's and the parents') heavy emphasis on winning and success rather than on personal character.
 The book was later adapted into a TV movie.

 Television film

-The events of the Glen Ridge rape were adapted into a television movie called Our Guys: Outrage at Glen Ridge, which premiered on ABC in 1999, is occasionally shown on Lifetime and was subsequently released on DVD.
+The events of the Glen Ridge rape were adapted into a television movie (and subsequent DVD) called Our Guys: Outrage at Glen Ridge, which premiered on ABC in 1999 and is, occasionally, featured on Lifetime.
 The film, directed by Guy Ferland, stars Ally Sheedy, Eric Stoltz and Heather Matarazzo and is an adaptation of Bernard Lefkowitz's book.
-The rape scene of the film was toned down due to the film being on broadcast television.
-Some of the things described in Lefkowitz's book were left out of the film.
-The film renamed several characters and invented some new ones.
-The film also altered the timeline of events, moving the time of the rape being reported in the fall (it is football season and the film opens on homecoming night), when in reality, the rape was reported in the spring.
+The rape scene of the film was, notably, toned-down due to the film being on broadcast television.
+Some of the things events and details described in Lefkowitz's book were omitted from the film, out of respect.
+The film renamed several characters and invented several new ones.
+The film also altered the timeline of events, such as the rape being reported in the fall (in the film, it is football season; opening scenes are of a Homecoming event), when, in reality, the rape was reported in the springtime.